mobify/workshop--adaptivejs-components/README.md

 ## Done!
 Onward!

-1. Enter following command on the command line in Terminal:
+1. Enter following command on the command line in Terminal to reset the branch:

     ```
     git reset --hard HEAD && git clean -df
     ```

-    This command resets the branch.
-The end result of this command is that only the first folder is now the location of the project files.

 2. Now run the following command to proceed to the next topic in the workshop: